gdepeute/dae.notes/cust.meta.md

   - Baldwin was lead on the private instance and getting that rolled over
   - Johnny mentioned he would be happy to "customize" their private instance
-  - Example: spam of alerts from floods, time consuming and problematic -
+  - Example: spam of alerts from floods, time consuming and problematic
+    - Would like to do some changes to floods and wildfires to reduce the noise
+    - Initially training might be useful, but clearly they'd like parameter changes -